yaikeda/cuda-examples-blog/content/posts/cuda-memoryAllocation/index.md

 #### `nvidia-smi` Before and After

-The result of `nvidia-smi` looks similar with the result in 2.
+The result of `nvidia-smi` is similar to the result in example 2.

 ![Before](memoryAllocation_5.png)
 ![After](memoryAllocation_6.png)